דלג לתוכן הראשי

 A Model for Future Studies

-This is not the first of its kind, but it is the largest.
-If successful, it will be a model for studying other underrepresented populations:
+This is not the first of its kind, but it is among the most comprehensive.
+If successful, it will serve as a model for studying other underrepresented populations:

 • African Americans (also at increased risk)